Optimized numerical gradient and Hessian estimation for variational quantum algorithms: Results: Optimally-tuned numerical estimators

 \subsection{Optimal GD estimators}

 Optimizing each GD estimator requires the optimization of \emph{both} $\rvec{c}$ and $\epsilon$.
-For any $\epsilon$, it is easy to carry out the minimization of the MSEs in \eqref{eq:GD_MSE} over $\rvec{c}$ subject to the constraint in \eqref{eq:c_constr}, as every GD~MSE takes the form $\mathrm{MSE}_\mathrm{GD}=\rvec{c}^\top\dyadic{M}\,\rvec{c}$.
+For any $\epsilon$, it is easy to carry out the minimization of the MSEs in \eqref{eq:GD_MSE} over normalized $\rvec{c}$, as every GD~MSE takes the form $\mathrm{MSE}_\mathrm{GD}=\rvec{c}^\top\dyadic{M}\,\rvec{c}$.
 Upon the standard usage of a Lagrange multiplier~(see Appendix~\ref{app:GDallcase}), it is straightforward to arrive at